OndrejKulhavy/OndrejKulhavy/README.md

      - 👍facebook: [okulhav](https://www.facebook.com/Okulhav/)

 ### I’m currently working on...
-Android app called **Obec v Kapse**, which shows you events in your :czech_republic: city/village.
+- Android app called **Obec v Kapse**, which shows you events in your :czech_republic: city/village.
 App is based on open data from [NKOD](https://data.gov.cz/).
+- Website for *Studentský Parlament Ječná* in my school.

 <!--